Yasindu007/Yasindu007-netflix_portfolio/README.md

     *   `src/profilePage/ContinueWatching.tsx`
     *   `src/pages/Browse.tsx`

+## 🚀 Deployment

+This project is ready to be deployed on platforms like Netlify or Vercel.

+### Deploying to Vercel

+1. Push your code to a GitHub, GitLab, or Bitbucket repository.
+2. Go to Vercel and sign up using your Git provider.
+3. Click "Add New..." → "Project".
+4. Import your portfolio repository.
+5. Vercel will automatically detect that it's a Create React App and configure the build settings for you.
+6. Before deploying, go to the "Environment Variables" section.
+7. Add your DatoCMS API token:
+    *   **Key**: `REACT_APP_DATOCMS_API_TOKEN`
+    *   **Value**: *Your actual DatoCMS API token*
+8. Click "Deploy".
+Your portfolio will be live in minutes!

+### Deploying to Netlify

+1. Push your code to a GitHub, GitLab, or Bitbucket repository.
+2. Go to Netlify and sign up using your Git provider.
+3. Click "Add new site" → "Import an existing project".
+4. Select your portfolio repository.
+5. Netlify will detect it's a Create React App.
+Confirm the following settings:
+    *   **Build command**: `npm run build` (or `yarn build`)
+    *   **Publish directory**: `build`
+6. Click "Show advanced" → "Add environment variables".
+7. Add your DatoCMS API token:
+    *   **Key**: `REACT_APP_DATOCMS_API_TOKEN`
+    *   **Value**: *Your actual DatoCMS API token*
+8. Click "Deploy site".

 ## ⭐ Show Your Support

 If you find this project helpful or inspiring, please give it a ⭐ on GitHub!
 It helps and is much appreciated.